isomerpages/moe-cantonmentpri/_useful-links/For Students.md

 You can also send a WhatsApp message to the General Office ([65119555](http://wa.me/6565119555)) if you need a password reset after school hours.

-Write your username in page 23 of your students handbook
+Find your username in page 23 of your students handbook

 If you get an error when logging in to any of above websites, clear your browser history, try accessing from a different web browsers such as Firefox, Chrome, Edge or Safari or on another device before trying to reset your password.